zmitchell/tinkering.xyz/content/optimization-story.md

 This takes us from 0.91ms to 0.85ms for a 7% speedup.

 At this point we've managed to reduce the execution time from 3.48ms to 0.85ms for a 4x speedup.
 The goal is 100x, so we're missing our target by 25x.
-That's a lot of x's and I'm running out of NumPy-fu.
+That's a lot of x's and I'm running out of NumPy tricks.
 It's time to call in the big guns.

 ## Rust rewrite
-I know it's a meme at this point, but I decided to rewrite it in Rust.
-I've taken a break from Rust for a while (nothing against the language, just haven't needed it), but I've used it on and off since 2015.
-I was already looking for a reason to write a Python-extension.
-I have a programming bucket-list and writing a Python-extension is on there (just for fun).
+I know it's a meme at this point, but I decided to rewrite the number-crunching parts of this program in Rust.
 There are four crates that make this possible:
 - [PyO3](https://github.com/PyO3/pyo3), for Rust/Python interop
 - [maturin](https://github.com/PyO3/maturin), for interacting with your extension during development and eventually publishing it to PyPI
 - [ndarray](https://github.com/rust-ndarray/ndarray), Rust's equivalent to NumPy
 - [rust-numpy](https://github.com/PyO3/rust-numpy), for converting NumPy objects to ndarray arrays.

-Honestly, the Python interop was shockingly easy.
+The Python interop was shockingly easy.
 I wouldn't even know how to begin doing this with C. It's not without friction, but that's mostly a documentation issue.
-For instance, I had trouble putting my Rust source alongside my Python source in my Python package and having it build properly when I use `poetry` to build my Python package.
+For instance, I had trouble putting my Rust source alongside my Python source in my Python package and having it build properly when I use `poetry build` to build my Python package.
 The documentation makes it sound like this is the preferred method, but I was short on time and ended up just making a separate package, [ham2spec](https://github.com/savikhin-lab/ham2spec), so that I could upload it to PyPI and have it downloaded and installed like any other dependency.
 I shouldn't have to build and upload my Rust extension to a server somewhere to get it picked up properly as a dependency of my local project, but here we are.
 I was rushed to get this working, so it's entirely possible I missed something simple.

 That aside, this is what the development process looks like:
 - Create a new project with `maturin new`